vntchain-bak/vnt-documentation/api/vnt-json-rpc-api.md

 ##### Parameters

 See [core_call](#core_call) parameters, expect that all properties are optional.
-If no gas limit is specified geth uses the block gas limit from the pending block as an upper bound.
+If no gas limit is specified gvnt uses the block gas limit from the pending block as an upper bound.
 As a result the returned estimate might not be enough to executed the call/transaction when the amount of gas is higher than the pending block gas limit.

 ##### Returns